 The AGM-88E AARGM is a medium-range air-to-ground missile developed by Alliant Techsystems (ATK).
 The primary role of the missile is to target enemy air defences.
 The missile can engage relocatable Integrated Air Defence (IAD) targets and other targets equipped with shutdown capability.

-The AGM-88E AARGM is a follow-on to the US Navy's AGM-88 High-Speed Anti-Radiation Missile (HARM).
-It will be the only tactical extended-range, supersonic, multi-role strike weapon in the US and Italian inventory when operational in 2012.
+The AGM-88E AARGM is a follow-on to the US Navy’s AGM-88 High-Speed Anti-Radiation Missile (HARM).
+It was the only tactical extended-range, supersonic, multi-role strike weapon in the US and Italian inventory when operational in 2012.

 In September 2012, ATK received a $71m contract from the US Navy for the full-rate production of the AGM-88E AARGM.

 Northrop Grumman took over the AARGM programme following the acquisition of Orbital ATK in June 2018.
 The Advanced Anti-Radiation Guided Missile (AGM-88E) will be deployed by the US Navy, US Marine Corps and Italian Air Force.

-The AARGM is being developed under a US and Italian joint acquisition programme led by the US Navy.
+The AARGM was developed under a US and Italian joint acquisition programme led by the US Navy.
 The AARGM Advanced Technology Demonstration (ATD) Small Business Innovative Research (SBIR) Phase I commenced in 1990.
 The second and third phases began in 1991 and 1995 respectively.

 In June 2003, ATK received a $223m contract to develop the AARGM.
 In November 2005, the Italian Ministry of Defence and the US Department of Defence signed a memorandum of agreement for the joint development of the AGM-88E AARGM.
 An MOU between ATK and MBDA was signed in July 2007 to evaluate possible work share opportunities with the German Ministry of Defence on the AARGM programme.

 The missile was granted Milestone C approval for Low Rate Initial Production (LRIP) in September 2008.
 The Independent Operational Test and Evaluation (IOT&E) commenced in summer 2009.

 The hardware and software deficiencies discovered in developmental testing and during its first IOT&E attempt in Q4 2010 were corrected during developmental testing concluded in the first quarter of 2011.
 An integrated developmental/operational test (IT) period was concluded by July 2011.
 An operational test readiness review was conducted by The Operational Test Authority in July 2011.